 By David M. Smith, Collin County Democratic Primary Administrator

-If you have submitted an application to vote my mail which may or may not have hit the Collin County Elections Department on a day an “everyone can apply” order was in effect, don’t worry.
-The department is processing all applications received on all days and will be mailing ballots to all.
+If you submitted an application to vote my mail which may or may not have hit the Collin County Elections Department on a day an “everyone can apply” order was in effect, don’t worry.
+The department has processed all applications received on all days and is now mailing ballots to all.

-Good news: Before and during all the legal action the Collin County Elections Department has been following long-established procedure, in compliance with current law.
+Before and during all the legal action the Collin County Elections Department has been following long-established procedure, in compliance with the law.
 They simply accept all completed applications from registered voters.
 If someone checks the disability box, they do no investigation.
 Per law, they accept the declaration of the voter and process the application, no questions asked.
-Thus, they have not been concerned about what legal interpretation of disability may be in effect on a given day.
-Every registered voter who has applied will be mailed a ballot next month.
+Thus, they have not been concerned about what legal interpretation of disability may have been in effect on a given day.
+Every registered voter who applied is getting a ballot.

-If you have any questions, please call our voter hotline at 469-609-0539 or send a message to firstname.lastname@example.org.
+For assistance please call our voter hotline at 469-609-0539 or email us at firstname.lastname@example.org.